Story

 Igor Sarmientos Melgar

-Dr. Sarmientos earned his M.D. with a specialization in pediatrics at the National University of San Carlos, Guatemala.
+Dr. Sarmientos earned his M.D. with a specialization in pediatrics at the University of San Carlos, Guatemala.
 He conducted his research and fulfilled his residencies in the Guatemalan healthcare system.
-Since 2021, he has been affiliated with University Hospital in Magdenburg, Germany and currently works with the AMEOS group in Aschersleben, a beautiful village in north-central Germany.
-Igor is also one of Guatemala’s most skilled wildlife photographers, exploring with endless patience Guatemala’s spectacular cloud forests and rainforests where he specializes in little-known herpetofauna.
+Since 2021, he has been affiliated with University Hospital in Magdenburg, Germany.
+Igor is Guatemala’s most skilled and prolific herpetofauna photographer and he photographed at Cerro Amay in 2025.

 Louis Wray